Shaik-Sameer77/Twitter-Clone/README.md

 <h3><li>Material UI: A popular UI component library for React, providing pre-designed and customizable components.</h3></li>

- All changes made on the Kanban Board are updated in real-time, ensuring that everyone has access to the latest information.
-This       eliminates confusion, enhances coordination, and keeps the entire team aligned.
  <h1> Tech Stack </h1>
  <ul>
   <li>React JS</li>